LuNi HomeJapanTokyoSenso-ji Temple

 Two kids looking up at the five-story pagoda at Senso-ji Temple in Asakusa, Tokyo, with bright blue skies and temple buildings around them.

-As you plan your trip to Tokyo, this guide is a great place to start!
-Begin with our Tokyo Family Travel Guide for the essentials on where to stay, how to get around, and what to eat.
+Once you’re ready to plan, begin with our Tokyo Family Travel Guide for the essentials on where to stay, how to get around, and what to eat.
 Then visit the Tokyo with Kids Hub to explore all our Tokyo guides, attractions, and age-specific tips in one place.
-If you’re considering sightseeing passes, our Tokyo Passes for Families guide breaks down the best options.
-For even more ideas, browse our Ultimate Guide to Family Attractions in Japan with Kids for the top castles, shrines, museums, aquariums, and theme parks.

 Why Senso-ji Temple is Great for Families with Kids